Xun-Yang/Deep_metric/README.md

 ~~(to save your time, we already download them down and put on my Baidu YunPan.We also put inception v3 in the Baidu YunPan, the performance of inception v-3 is a little worse(about 1.5% on recall@1 ) than inception BN on CUB/Car datasets.)~~
 ## Prerequisites

 - Computer with Linux or OSX
+- For training, an NVIDIA GPU is strongly recommended for speed.
+CPU is supported but training may be slow.

+The pre-trained model inception-v2 is transferred from Caffe, it only can be worked on specific version of Pytorch or Python, I do not figure out why, and do not which version is best, but if you want to get similar persormance as me Please create a env as follows:

 - Python : 3.5.2
 - [PyTorch](http://pytorch.org)  : (0.2.03)
-- For training, an NVIDIA GPU is strongly recommended for speed.
-CPU is supported but training may be slow.

 ## Reproducing Car-196 (or CUB-200-2011) experiments